unkaval/VHH/compounds/docs/prime_sequence.md

 <br />The size of the prime sequence.

 <span style="color:#62CFD9">***start***</span>
-<br />the starting value of the prime sequence.
+<br />The starting value of the prime sequence.
+The closest prime will be used.

 ***
 ## Output